 The front lens is filming with a 170 degree field of view and its lens has a F/1.8 aperture.
 This is a great feature to have for night time visibility because more light can reach its sensor.
 Likewise, the interior camera has a similar aperture at F/2.0 with a 140 degree FOV.
 It’s utilizing the Sony Exmor IMX323 sensor which is a top tier sensor that films at 2.19 megapixels.

 The cabin facing camera is equipped with the standard 4 infrared lights that help illuminate the inside.

-Standard features are included such as loop recording, G-Sensor and parking mode.
+Standard features are included such as loop recording and G-Sensor.
 The parking mode does come with true motion detection, but the dash cam will need to have constant power.

 - Gold standard for Uber drivers

 The AUTO-VOX Dual Dash Cam is a relatively new addition to the dashboard camera market, but they’ve made great impact with this unit.